 DR. LYNCH-WALSH: We're discussing.

-MS. SHAW: She had a motion except we're in discussion, so either --
+MS. SHAW: She had a motion except we're in discussion, so either -- you'll have the audits and they'll be, there may be findings.

 MR. MEDVIN: I'm not sure -- at this point, if Ms. Marte gives us a report the motion has no purpose.